DarkMaps/DarkMapsServer/README.md

   	<HTTP 400>
   	{
       code: 'prekey_id_exists',
-      message: 'A prekey with that keyId already exists' }
+      message: 'A prekey with that key_id already exists' }
 ```